Bancorp (NASDAQ:TBBK) Updates FY 2022 Earnings Guidance

 Bancorp (NASDAQ:TBBK) issued an update on its FY 2022 earnings guidance on Monday morning.
-The company provided earnings per share guidance of $2.150-$2.150 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $2.200.
+The company provided EPS guidance of $2.150-$2.150 for the period, compared to the Thomson Reuters consensus EPS estimate of $2.200.
 The company issued revenue guidance of -.

-A number of research analysts recently commented on the company.
-Raymond James boosted their price target on Bancorp from $30.00 to $38.00 and gave the stock a strong-buy rating in a report on Monday, November 1st.
-Zacks Investment Research raised Bancorp from a hold rating to a buy rating and set a $33.00 price target on the stock in a report on Wednesday, February 2nd.
-Finally, Keefe, Bruyette & Woods assumed coverage on Bancorp in a report on Tuesday, January 11th.
-They issued an outperform rating and a $40.00 price target on the stock.
+Bancorp (NASDAQ:TBBK) last released its quarterly earnings results on Thursday, January 27th.
+The bank reported $0.46 EPS for the quarter, topping the Zacks’ consensus estimate of $0.45 by $0.01.
+Bancorp had a net margin of 33.47% and a return on equity of 17.63%.
+During the same period in the previous year, the firm posted $0.41 earnings per share.
+As a group, sell-side analysts predict that Bancorp will post 2.15 EPS for the current year.

-Institutional investors and hedge funds have recently modified their holdings of the company.
-Bank of New York Mellon Corp lifted its holdings in shares of Bancorp by 5.3% in the 3rd quarter.
-Bank of New York Mellon Corp now owns 549,219 shares of the bank’s stock worth $13,978,000 after acquiring an additional 27,411 shares during the last quarter.
-Captrust Financial Advisors boosted its stake in shares of Bancorp by 43.4% during the 3rd quarter.
-Captrust Financial Advisors now owns 1,382 shares of the bank’s stock worth $35,000 after purchasing an additional 418 shares during the period.
-Two Sigma Investments LP purchased a new position in shares of Bancorp during the 3rd quarter worth about $376,000.
-Royal Bank of Canada boosted its stake in shares of Bancorp by 10.3% during the 3rd quarter.
-Royal Bank of Canada now owns 29,775 shares of the bank’s stock worth $759,000 after purchasing an additional 2,772 shares during the period.
-Finally, Morgan Stanley boosted its stake in shares of Bancorp by 7.1% during the 3rd quarter.
-Morgan Stanley now owns 200,127 shares of the bank’s stock worth $5,094,000 after purchasing an additional 13,313 shares during the period.
-90.37% of the stock is currently owned by institutional investors and hedge funds.
+Hedge funds have recently made changes to their positions in the stock.
+Bank of New York Mellon Corp lifted its stake in Bancorp by 5.3% during the 3rd quarter.
+Bank of New York Mellon Corp now owns 549,219 shares of the bank’s stock valued at $13,978,000 after acquiring an additional 27,411 shares during the period.
+Morgan Stanley lifted its stake in Bancorp by 7.1% during the 3rd quarter.
+Morgan Stanley now owns 200,127 shares of the bank’s stock valued at $5,094,000 after acquiring an additional 13,313 shares during the period.
+Royal Bank of Canada lifted its stake in Bancorp by 10.3% during the 3rd quarter.
+Royal Bank of Canada now owns 29,775 shares of the bank’s stock valued at $759,000 after acquiring an additional 2,772 shares during the period.
+Two Sigma Investments LP bought a new position in Bancorp during the 3rd quarter valued at about $376,000.
+Finally, Captrust Financial Advisors lifted its stake in Bancorp by 43.4% during the 3rd quarter.
+Captrust Financial Advisors now owns 1,382 shares of the bank’s stock valued at $35,000 after acquiring an additional 418 shares during the period.
+90.37% of the stock is currently owned by institutional investors.

 Bancorp Company Profile